 As a relatively young buck in my forties at the time, I considered myself a seasoned traveler and thought I knew it all.
 Boy, was I wrong!

-Our trainer, an ex-U.S. Marine Corps consultant, quickly made me realize I was a walking target when I traveled.
+Our trainer, an ex-U.S. Marine Corps consultant, was full of travel safety tips.
+He quickly made me realize I was a walking target when I traveled.
 And I learned there were a lot of things I could do to reduce my risks.

 When it comes to safety away from home, it’s definitely not a situation where ignorance is bliss.
 Knowing as much as possible will make you feel more confident while you’re away, and it can even save your life.